That-Dev-Girl-Sites/jhalabi.com/source/blog/2026/01/confidential-sale.md

 [^1]: Yes, that is the sender’s actual name.
 Another gem.
 [^2]: I know there is a difference between college and professional football.
 However, there are no college football teams that are unaffiliated with an institution of higher learning.
 Therefore, the NFL is the most logical new home.
 Don’t @ me.
 [^3]: Seriously, I feel like I should be petting a cat every time I type that name.
-[^4]: In case this is not obvious, this entire article is satire and dripping in sarcasm.
-I cannot believe  I need to write this, but in this day and age, people might actually think this is serious discourse.
-Hence this disclaimer.
-If you are one of those people, please turn off your computer and go outside.
-You need a time out.
+[^4]: In case this is not obvious, this entire article is satire.
+That is all.